Dimension Data: Cybersecurity

 Dimension Data provides cybersecurity for businesses on an enterprise scale.
 This includes infrastructure security, governance and compliance, risk assessment, and a variety of other cybersecurity services.
 It also offers services for mobile security and data leakage prevention.

+Managed Networking and Collaboration

+Dimension Data offers platform-based managed networking and collaboration, which include: the design, implementation and proactive support SD-WAN, SASE, LAN, edge networking and cloud voice.
+With hardware tech/attach and underlay aggregation, Dimension Data offers MEA enterprise clients proactive management of their network, as a service, via its globally delivered SPEKTRA-powered technology.

 Recognition

-In March 2013, Dimension Data was named as a Leader in the Green Quadrant® Sustainable Technology Services report by Verdantix.
+In March 2013, Dimension Data was named as a Leader in the Green Quadrant Sustainable Technology Services report by Verdantix.
 Dimension Data was named along with seven other companies as having a dedicated sustainability practice, a wide range of capabilities, and a strong track record in corporate sustainability.
 In April 2015, Dimension Data was honored with three separate Cisco Partner of the Year awards in three different regions.
 The following year, the company won the 2016 Microsoft Country Partner of the Year Award for Rwanda and Tanzania regions along with the Communications Partner of the Year and Cloud Productivity Partner of the Year in the Global arena.

 Cycling

 On 3 May 2015, the Amaury Sports Organisation (ASO) signed a five-year deal with Dimension Data for Dimension Data to be the official technology partner on cycling events.
 As part of this deal, Dimension Data provides telemetrics including GPS positioning and speed in real time.
 In September 2015, the company also became the sponsor of the former MTN-Qhubeka becoming Team Dimension Data for Qhubeka.